 Topics of interest include, but are not limited to:

-Motivated by the explosion of interest in these emerging fields, the present track aims to promote multidisciplinary contributions dealing with socio-economic, organizational, technological, cultural, and societal perspectives.
-We call for submissions based on quantitative and qualitative work, theoretical research, design research, action research, or behavioral research.
-Furthermore, we encourage papers with outcomes that demonstrate the organizational impact of business analytics and big data in terms of competitive performance, innovativeness, increased agility, and market capitalizing competence.
-In particular, we welcome papers that discuss and expand our understanding of how the use of business analytics and big data is impacting fundamental human values and society at a larger scale.
-Please note that papers solely dealing with AI and machine learning algorithms are not the focus of this track.
+This track aims to promote multidisciplinary contributions dealing with organizational, technological, cultural, ethical and societal perspectives and challenges of business analytics.
+We call for submissions based on quantitative and qualitative work as well as theoretical, design, action, or behavioral research.
+Furthermore, we encourage papers demonstrating the organizational impact of business analytics and big data in terms of competitive performance, innovativeness, as well as inclusion and community building.
+Papers solely dealing with AI and machine learning are not the focus of this track.

 Suggested topics include, but are not limited to: